10. Execution threads

 }

-// Delete articles
+// deletion of articles

 public void DeleteAllArticles() {